jayjay-05/FidgieQlickr/README.md

 ### Components
 #### 1. 3D Model of Fidget Toy Protoype
 The 3D model of the fidget toy prototype was designed on `SolidWorks` based on the dimensions of an `ESP32 board`.
 The prototype contains:
-a.
-1 Clicker Button
+1. 1 Clicker Button
-b.
-1 Slider (Slide Potentiometer)
+1. 1 Slider (Slide Potentiometer)
-c.
-1 Joystick
+1. 1 Joystick
-d.
-5 LED embedded Push Buttons
+1. 5 LED embedded Push Buttons
-e.
-1 On/Off Button
+1. 1 On/Off Button
-f.
-1 On/Off Status LED
+1. 1 On/Off Status LED
-g.
-ESP32 Board
+1. 1 ESP32 Board with Bluetooth and WiFi Capabilities

 All .sldprt and .sldasm files are availble in the `Clicker Prototype CAD Files.zip` file

 #### 2. UI Layout For App
 Figma was used as the primary tool to develop the UI for the App.
-Check out the project [here]([url](https://www.figma.com/community/file/1145501936443574620)) https://www.figma.com/community/file/1145501936443574620
+Check out the project [here]((https://www.figma.com/community/file/1145501936443574620)) https://www.figma.com/community/file/1145501936443574620

 #### 3. Code ESP32 Board to Interface with Hardware Components and Send Data to Web Server
 The first part of the code involves setting up the ESP32 board to interact with the hardware components.
 In considerationn of the time limit, we made the decision to only obtain data from the slider (i.e. slide potentiometer) and the clicker (i.e push button).
 The push button idenitier set as the number `1` and the identifier for the slide potentiometer was the number `2`.
+These two numbers willl be used to identify what components the data is coming from
 [insert picture]

 The setup also involves connecting the board to WiFi and initializing a Web Server, where the data will be sent to.

 [insert code]

 the second part of the code involves sending usuable data to the web server that will be analyzed to create useful data insights for the user.
 The push button will always return either 1 or 0, depending on whether the button is pressed or not.
 The potentiometer will return a value between 0-1023 which will be mapped down to a scale of 0-10.
 In this context, the potentiometer value refers to how much the slider has been moved.
-The desired data output is
+The desired data output is as follows:
 ```txt
 1 2425  1
 2 2426  5